-Teachers Feedback: Staff meetings gave teachers and staff an opportunity to provide feedback, input, and to contribute in school improvement discussions.
-Staff were pleased with the school progress but also shared concern of student reclassification rates and need for training LCAP Actions 1.1 and 1.8, student credit completion rates and motivation, LCAP Actions 1.3 and 1.5, low graduation rates LCAP Action 1.4 student academic progress and how to increase student engagement LCAP Actions 1.2 and 1.7.
-Staff regularly reviews data together and uses a reflection process to set goals and share best practices to support the LCAP, CSI, and DA goals.
-Teachers also expressed support for the current CTE programs and desired to increase the number of students in Dual Enrollment and CTE Classes LCAP Action 2.1.
+Teacher Feedback: Staff meetings provided teachers and staff with the opportunity to offer feedback, share input, and actively participate in school improvement discussions.
+While staff expressed satisfaction with the school's overall progress, they also raised concerns about low student reclassification rates and the need for additional training (LCAP Actions 1.1 and 1.8), student motivation and credit completion (LCAP Actions 1.3 and 1.5), low graduation rates (LCAP Action 1.4), and strategies to improve academic progress and engagement (LCAP Actions 1.2 and 1.7).
+Teachers also expressed strong support for existing CTE programs and emphasized the importance of increasing student participation in both Dual Enrollment and CTE courses (LCAP Action 2.1).